Dallas Corporate Compliance Lawyers

 - Data Security and Privacy Compliance – Federal data security laws require companies to maintain adequate security protocols and self-report breaches in many cases.
 Increasingly, companies in Dallas are finding themselves subject to state and international (i.e. General Data Protection Regulation (GDPR)) compliance obligations as well.

 - Employment Law Compliance – Employers face a host of federal compliance obligations.
-From anti-discrimination and harassment compliance to compliance with the Immigration and Nationality Act (INA) and Form I-9 regulations, companies that are not careful can face significant liability in the employment law arena.
+From anti-discrimination compliance to compliance with the Immigration and Nationality Act (INA) and Form I-9 regulations, companies that are not careful can face significant liability in the employment law arena.

 - Environmental Law Compliance – Environmental law compliance is another high-risk area for many companies.
 From the enabling regulations under the Clean Air Act and Clean Water Act to Superfund compliance, there are numerous issues that can lead to enforcement action against energy companies, construction companies, transportation companies, and other entities.